provablyprivate/documents/reports/week19.md

 * #### Joel

 * #### Robert
+I prepared our final presentation with Johan, with the entire group and by myself.
+I held our final presentation with Johan and listened to three other final presentations.

 * #### Adi
 Attended meetings.
 Attended the final presentation and wrote the final evaluation.